dapsibaba/capstone-udacity/README.md

 ### About the Project
 This project unifies the core skills and knowledge acquired through the course of the program.
 I operationalize a Machine Learning (ML) flask app, deploying it on AWS.
 The following are some of the tools used in this project:
 - CircleCI
 - Ansible
 - AWS Cloudformation
 - Docker
 - Kubernetes
 - Python
 - Flask
+- Git
 - Linux

-    - AWS EKS
-The project directions are below
+## These are the project directions
 ### Step 1: Propose and Scope the Project
 - Plan what your pipeline will look like.
 - Decide which options you will include in your Continuous Integration phase.
 Use either Circle CI or Jenkins.